wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at hello@loginradius.com</strong>

 == Changelog ==
+= 2.4.3 =
+* Multisite and S2member support added
+* Social login interface can be enabled on Buddyprss login and register form
+* Replicate main site plugin settings to each subsite in multisite network
+* Buddypress refresh at login solved
+* Buddypress user registration issue solved

 = 2.4.2 =
 * Issue fixed with Social login beside position.